Fort Gadsden in Apalachicola National Forest

 Franklin County's African American landmarks

 Florida has a rich and diverse history.
 African American landmarks and legacies exist in various locations throughout the state.
-The following historical sites can be found in Franklin County.
+The following historical site can be found in Franklin County.
 While some of these sites can be visited, other listings are marked "private" and are not open to the public.

 Fort Gadsden, Apalachicola National Forest